Caracal

 GEOGRAPHIC REGION AND RANGE

-Caracals are distributed over much of Africa, Central Asia and southwestern Asia.
+Caracals can be found over much of Africa and southwestern Asia

 DIET